-Dance, Music, Theater
+Dance, Music, Theatre

 The performing arts field focuses on using the body or voice to convey messages and emotions.
 This can include dance and movement, music creation and performance, and acting and technical theater.
 Professionals in this field spend much of their time training, practicing, and collaborating with other artists toward the final performance product.